-9. Term of Service

-- a) The Authority will provide service to the Customer until service is terminated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service. - The Authority may terminate service to the Customer in accordance with the provisions of this Tariff.

-a) Corrective Equipment Requirements
+- 9. Term of Service - a) The Authority will provide service to the Customer until service is terminated either by the Customer or the Authority. - b) The Customer shall give the Authority five (5) days written notice when requesting termination of service. - c) The Authority may terminate service to the Customer in accordance with the provisions of this Tariff. - 10.
+Special Provisions - a) Corrective Equipment Requirements